LzgsGithub/NeurIPS24-CLAS24-Track-II-Rank1/README.md

 ## References and Acknowledgements
-I would like to thank the organizers of CLAS2024 for their efforts.
+Thanks  to the organizers of CLAS2024 for their efforts.

 Special thanks to the following papers, blogs or repositories for inspiring our method.

 [1] Zou Andy, Zifan Wang, Nicholas Carlini, Milad Nasr, J. Zico Kolter, and Matt Fredrikson.
 Universal and transferable adversarial attacks on aligned language models.